Manu404/moonburst/README.md

  - Scene management for layouts
  - Piano roll for midi message builder
  - Midi-clocked delay
- - Implement value triggers (expression pedal)
+ - Implement value triggers to support expression pedal

 # Compatible Controllers
 Full compatibility: Those controlles have been tested and working